ember-learn/guides-source/guides/release/templates/handlebars-basics.md

 ```

 Lastly, it's important to know that data can be passed from
-one Template to another.
+one template to another.
 Here's what it looks like
-to pass data from a Route Template to a Component Template.
+to pass data from a Route template to a Component template.

 ```handlebars {data-filename=app/templates/application.hbs}
 <MyComponent @favoriteFramework=this.favoriteFramework />
 ```

-Learn more about passing data between Templates in [../../components/passing-properties-to-a-component].
+Learn more about passing data between templates in [../../components/passing-properties-to-a-component].

 ## Helper functions